-Here are some things you’ll want to consider when you seek to make a choice between using disposable versus washable pads:
+Here are some things you’ll want to consider when you choosing between disposable versus washable pads:

 Disposable nursing pads offer the ultimate in leak protection.
 Although the fabric isn’t always as soft as some of the reusable nursing pads, they aren’t nearly as thick, which some women may find makes them more comfortable to wear.

-Even if moms choose to use reusable pads when they are in their homes, I’d recommend having a box of disposables on hand in case you find you can’t do laundry quick enough to keep your reusables in stock.
+Even if moms choose to use reusable pads when they’re at home, I’d recommend having a box of disposables on hand in case you find you can’t do laundry quick enough to keep your reusables in stock.

-They are also handy for weekend getaways where it is more difficult only to use your reusables.
+They are also handy for weekend getaways where it’s more difficult to rely on your reusables alone.

 - Disposable pads usually have a plastic lining on the outside, which is the part that touches your bra.
 That plastic lining helps prevent leaks, even if the pad is full of milk.

 - If you’re worried about the footprint you’re making on the environment, you’ll likely want to choose washable pads.